Acquiring and renewing a driving licence

-- current photograph, which meets the requirements of the passport regulation;
+- current photograph, which meets the requirements of the Passverordnung (Passports ordinance)

-- if applying for a driving licence in classes C1, C1E, C, CE, D1, D1E, D or DE: medical certificate, applicants for a driving licence in classes D, D1, DE or D1E, who are at least 50 years old: additional medical certificate from a company doctor or medical-psychological certificate confirming that their ability to deal with stress and their orientation skills, concentration, attention and reaction speed are reasonable;
+- if applying for a driving licence in classes C1, C1E, C, CE, D1, D1E, D or DE: medical certificate; applicants for a driving licence in classes D, D1, DE or D1E who are 50 years old or above: additional medical certificate from a company doctor or medical-psychological certificate confirming that their ability to deal with stress and their orientation skills, concentration, attention and reaction speed are suitable;

 - a declaration that your foreign driving licence is still valid.

-- your EU or EEA driving licence was issued on the basis of a driving licence issued by a country outside of the EU or outside of the EEA (not listed in Annex 11 of the Fahrerlaubnisverordnung [Driving licence regulation])
+- your EU or EEA driving licence was issued on the basis of a driving licence from a country outside the EU or outside the EEA (not listed in Annex 11 to the Fahrerlaubnisverordnung [Driving licence ordinance])

-- and was issued without taking a driving test or
+- and was issued without you taking a driving test or

 Driving licence extension

-If you live in Germany as a national of an EU Member State and wish to extend your driving licence issued in another EU Member State, you can do this with the local driving licence authority.
+If you are a national of an EU Member State living in Germany and wish to extend your driving licence issued in another EU Member State, you can do this with the local driving licence authority .
 The costs will depend on the individual case.
 The fees to be paid are between EUR 35 and EUR 40.
-For bus and lorry drivers, additional fees may also be incurred for medical investigations.
-If you live in Germany, you must undergo additional investigations in order to extend a driving licence in classes C1, C1E, C, CE, D1, D1E, D or DE.
-These investigations do not depend on age, but rather on the driving licence class.
+For bus and lorry drivers, additional fees may also be incurred for medical examinations.
+If you live in Germany, you must undergo additional examinations to have driving licence in classes C1, C1E, C, CE, D1, D1E, D or DE extended.
+These examinations do not depend on age but on the driving licence class .